Morning routine is the first line of defence against anxiety.

 I got CONTROL – the one thing all mental health patients need in abundance, but you can’t control everything and just like medication, it’s not a very good, permanent solution.

-It will free up your mornings from the shackles of anxiety.
+It will free up your mornings from anxiety.
 Also, if you include exercise, reading, meditation into your morning routine, you may just find yourself changing the very chemistry of your mind and body.

 Exercise pumps our body full of endorphin.
 It leaves you feeling happy and more optimistic.
 People with depression and anxiety may find that regular exercise can give them long-term relief similar to what’s offered by medication and talk therapy.